Things to Know When Leasing Privately in ACT

-Regarding what you need to do as a landlord looking to rent your property privately in ACT, just follow these simple steps.
+To find out what to do as a landlord renting your property privately in ACT, just follow these simple steps.

-1. Ensure you have had a check done on the tenant (which you can arrange through us)
+- Get a check done on the tenant (you can arrange this through us, if you wish)

-2. Ensure you have phoned/ checked all the tenant’s references (they will be asked to supply current employer, current landlord, and personal references on our tenancy application)
+- Phone/ check all the tenant’s references (they will be asked to supply current employer, current landlord, and personal references on our tenancy application).

-You will need to meet with the tenant, sign an agreement with them, provide them with some printed factsheets, and also complete a report on the condition of the property.
+You will need to meet with the tenant to sign an agreement, provide printed factsheets, and complete a r Condition Report.
 Links and further explanation below.

-2. Complete a Condition report, keep one copy for yourself and supply two copies to the tenant.
-Where possibly, it can be helpful to complete this together with the tenant to minimize disagreements about what is noted.
-You can get this from: http://www.tenantsact.org.au/wp-content/uploads/2019/07/Condition-Report.pdf
+- Complete a Condition Report.
+Keep one copy and supply two copies to the tenant.
+Where possible, fill in the form with your tenant to minimise disagreements about what’s noted.
+You can get the relevant Condition Report here.

-3. Request a bond of 4 weeks rent from the tenant.
-When you receive it, make sure to provide the tenant with a receipt, and complete a bond lodgement form which is available from: http://www.legislation.act.gov.au/af/2013-29/current/pdf/2013-29.pdf Bonds may be lodged over the counter at the Access Canberra Community, Business and Regulation Shopfront, or by mail, fax, or email to email@example.com .
-You must lodge the bond within two weeks of receipt of the bond or commencement of the tenancy, whichever the later.
+- Request a bond of 4 weeks rent.
+When received, provide your tenant with a receipt, and complete a bond lodgement form (available here).
+Bonds may be lodged over the counter at the Access Canberra Community, Business and Regulation Shopfront, or by mailing, faxing, or emailing to firstname.lastname@example.org You must lodge the bond within two weeks of receipt or commencement of the tenancy, whichever is later.

-1. Conduct routine inspections of the property no more than twice a year.
+- Conduct routine inspections of the property no more than twice a year.
 Routine inspections can’t be carried out on a Sunday, a public holiday, before 8am or after 6pm.
-Make sure to always provide the tenant 7 days notice in writing.
+Make sure you always give the tenant 7 days notice in writing.

-2. Make sure to keep documentation of any occurrences, e.g. copies of any letters/receipts you send to tenant, photos of any damage etc. just in case there ever a dispute in future,
+- You must keep documentation of any occurrences (e.g. copies of any letters/receipts, photos of any damage etc.) you send to the tenant, just in case there’s a dispute in future,

-Lastly here is a general overview of tenancy information, forms and fact sheets. http://www.tenantsact.org.au/renting-advice/tenancy-factsheets/
+Lastly, for a general overview of tenancy information, forms and fact sheets. click here.

-If you have any questions leasing your property yourself in the ACT, don’t hesitate to give us a call or email, we’d be happy to help!
+If you have any questions about leasing your property yourself in the ACT, please don’t hesitate to give us a call or email.
+We’d be happy to help!